crashka/seeding/README.md

 is an implementation of bracket generation using this method—including assigning byes if the number of players is not an even multiple of 4.

-### Implementation
+### Solver and Model

 There are a number of constraint solvers available.
-I have chosen to use Google's [CP-SAT solver](https://developers.google.com/optimization/cp), part of its larger [OR-Tools package](https://developers.google.com/optimization/introduction).
+I have chosen to use Google's [CP-SAT](https://developers.google.com/optimization/cp) solver, part of its larger [OR-Tools](https://developers.google.com/optimization/introduction) package.
 Here is the overall approach and specification of constraints to be fed to the solver (taken from the `build_bracket()` docheader):

 ```